Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: Multicomponent U(1) free compact boson CFTs

 On the lattice, it can be realized as a spin 1/2 antiferromagnetic Heisenberg chain in a staggered magnetic field along the $x$-direction \cite{lecheminant2002criticality}:

 where $\lambda_{1}$ and $\lambda_{2}$ are nonuniversal constants.

-Since the gapping potential~(\ref{con:interaction}) can condense the boson field and have a unique ground state, the gapping potential~(\ref{con:interaction1}) will also gap the boson theory with a unique ground state after rotating back.
-As a result, the ground state of corresponding Hamiltonian on the lattice should be unique.
+Since the gapping potential~(\ref{con:interaction}) can condense the boson field and have a unique ground state, the gapping potential~(\ref{con:interaction1}) will also gap the compact boson CFT with a unique ground state after rotating back.
+As a result, the corresponding ground state on the lattice should be unique.

 On the lattice, the T-duality symmetry is not an exact symmetry, but can be an emergent symmetry in the low-energy limit.
 It would be interesting to study the consequence of the emergent T-duality on the lattice model.